ceferisbarov/deepcas13/README.md

 ### About the output ###

-The output of our model is a score, named Deep Score.
+The output of DeepCas13 is a score, named Deep Score.

 Deep Score, which ranges from 0 to 1, is used to indicate the on-target efficiency of a specific sgRNA.
 The higher the Deep Score, the more likely sgRNA is to be effective.